KarolS/millfork/docs/abi/variable-storage.md

 * cannot use them in inline assembly code blocks

+* structs and unions containing array fields are not supported

 The implementation depends on the target architecture:

 * on 6502, the stack pointer is transferred into the X register and used as a base